tpm2-software/tpm2-tools/INSTALL.md

     (**recommended**).
   * For the tests: tpm2-abrmd (must be on $PATH) and tpm_server
   * Some tests pass only if xxd, bash and python with PyYAML are available
+  * Some tests optionally use (but do not require) curl

 ### Typical Distro Dependency Installation